yjuha/baccount/README.md

 # baccount
-a simple c++ demonstration about function pointers, virtual methods, inheritance and aggregation
+a simple c++ demonstration about input validation in C++, function pointers, virtual methods, inheritance and aggregation

 CPPUTEST_HOME=/opt/cpputest/ cmake -DCOMPILE_TESTS=ON ../